Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: Results

 \subsection{Leptogenesis in freeze-out-compatible parameter space}

 In the freeze-out-compatible scenario, the required FN scale is much lower, $v_\phi\in[1,10]$~TeV, which makes it qualitatively different from the freeze-in case.
 Since in our setup $M_{N_{2,3}}\simeq v_\phi/\epsilon\simeq5v_\phi$, RHN masses are correspondingly low, disfavoring standard (non-resonant) thermal leptogenesis.
+Furthermore, maintaining strictly $\mathcal{O}(1)$ Majorana coefficients implies that the RHN masses lie near or above the effective field theory cutoff, $\Lambda_{\rm EFT} \simeq M = v_\phi/\epsilon$.
+Consequently, $2 \leftrightarrow 2$ flavon-induced scattering processes are kinematically inaccessible within the valid momentum range of the effective theory.
+The dynamically evolving CP asymmetry is therefore driven purely by the standard $1 \leftrightarrow 2$ thermal decays and inverse decays ($N \leftrightarrow L H$).

 Because the CP asymmetry from Eq.~\eqref{eq:epsilon} is too small to generate the required lepton asymmetry in this region, we consider resonant enhancement~\cite{Pilaftsis:2003gt}.
-In the tiny mass-splitting limit, $|M_{N_3}-M_{N_2}|\ll M_{N_2}$, self-energy contributions dominate through the loop functions $g(x)$ and $g_1^a(x,y_a)$ (Eqs.~\eqref{eq:ga1} and~\eqref{yanagidaform2}), and the CP asymmetry is
+In the tiny mass-splitting limit, $|M_{N_3}-M_{N_2}|\ll M_{N_2}$, self-energy contributions dominate through the loop functions $g(x)$ Eq.~\eqref{yanagidaform2}, and the CP asymmetry is

 where $\Gamma_{N_k}$ denotes the decay width of $N_k$.
 Solving the Boltzmann equations without resonance yields a lepton asymmetry about seven orders of magnitude below the target value.
 Resonance must therefore enhance $\epsilon_\beta$ from roughly $10^{-13}$ to $10^{-6}$.
 This requires the $N_2$--$N_3$ mass splitting to satisfy